Reduced symplectic homology and string topology: Strongly -essential Weinstein domains

 is an isomorphism. \end{definition}

-The terminology is motivated by Proposition~\ref{prop:olSH_relSH_sufficient_condition}: given a Weinstein domain $W$ with $R$-essential skeleton, a sufficient condition which ensures that it has strongly $R$-essential skeleton is injectivity of the map $H^n(W;R)\to SH_0(W;R)$.
+This terminology is motivated by Proposition~\ref{prop:olSH_relSH_sufficient_condition}.
+Given an $R$-essential Weinstein domain $W$, a sufficient condition which ensures that it is strongly $R$-essential is injectivity of the map $H^n(W;R)\to SH_0(W;R)$.
 This means that the top dimensional cells of the skeleton are homologically essential not only in the Morse (zero energy) sector, but also inside the full symplectic homology group.\footnote{In view of Example~\ref{ex:strongly_R_essential}.(i), such Weinstein domains were called ``cotangent-like" in a previous version of this paper.
 We opted for a different terminology because, from the arboreal perspective, all Weinstein domains are ``cotangent-like".}

-\begin{example} Examples of Weinstein domains which have a strongly $R$-essential skeleton include the following.
+\begin{example} Examples of strongly $\Z$-essential Weinstein domains include the following (with their canonical Weinstein structure).

-(i) Disc cotangent bundles of closed orientable manifolds (in the non-orientable case they have strongly $\Z/2$-essential skeleton).
+(i) Disc cotangent bundles of closed orientable manifolds (in the non-orientable case they are strongly $\Z/2$-essential).

 (ii) Subcritical Weinstein domains.